 The evidence is particularly strong when it comes to vitamin D’s role in resisting infection, maintaining bone and muscle, and reducing cancer risks.
-(For other potential benefits, see “Vitamin D: Good for What Ails You?” sidebar.)
+(For other potential benefits, see “Vitamin D: Good for What Ails You?” below.)

 1. Cold and Flu Protection

 Is it a coincidence that the vast majority of cold and flu outbreaks occur during the winter, when people have less sun exposure and lower levels of vitamin D?
 Probably not.
 In 2009 researchers analyzed patterns of deaths and disease complications (typically pneumonia) during the influenza pandemic that raged through the United States in 1918 and 1919, killing at least one-half million people.
 The researchers reported that the fewest flu deaths and complications occurred in southern cities, where the sun shone brighter throughout the year and, presumably, people had higher vitamin D levels.
 In contrast, the most deaths occurred in northern cities, where there was less sun exposure.